 So now what…?
 Do you just give up?
 Of course not!
 You’re an entrepreneur.
 We don’t go away without a fight.

 Some oppositions are legitimate, but in some cases the opposers are just people or companies who think that they can bully you into giving up your trademark rights because you don’t know any better?
 HA!

 Don’t wimp out before you understand your options.

 Watch this quick video where I explain step-by-step the process for handling a trademark opposition and getting your trademark back on track.

 Did that give you a little more information on TTAB Proceedings and Trademark Oppositions?

 Exciting stuff, huh?
-Well, maybe not for you but trademark attorneys who represent opposers and love to use various strategies and tactics to frustrate you and try to win.
+Well, maybe not for you, but it is for trademark attorneys who represent opposers and love to use various strategies and tactics to frustrate you and try to win.

 TTAB proceedings are similar to federal litigation lawsuits that follow the Federal Rules of Civil Procedure so you (or your representative) have to know how to comply with these rules to effectively defend yourself.